isovalent/ebpf-docs/docs/linux/helper-function/bpf_override_return.md

 This helper has security implications, and thus is subject to restrictions.
 It is only available if the kernel was compiled with the **CONFIG_BPF_KPROBE_OVERRIDE** configuration option, and in this case it only works on functions tagged with **ALLOW_ERROR_INJECTION** in the kernel code.

-Also, the helper is only available for the architectures having the CONFIG_FUNCTION_ERROR_INJECTION option.
-As of this writing, x86 architecture is the only one to support this feature.

 ### Returns

 0